MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

-All that is left to do now is to start this up after initializing our MapControl.
+Lastly, we need to start this up after initializing our `MapControl`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>